The Role of Leadership in Promoting Winter Mental Wellness: Best Practices for Managers

 Conclusion

 Promoting mental health during winter is helpful for employees and essential for organizational productivity and staff engagement.
-Managers are responsible for coordinating organizational culture in response to mental health issues, especially during seasonal changes.
+Managers coordinate organizational culture in response to mental health issues, especially during seasonal changes.

 When communication is encouraged, work schedules are adjustable, programs focus on seasonal health, people are encouraged to move around, and the atmosphere is friendly, managers can improve their team's outcomes.